Lanchang: History

-Lanchang is very famous all over the world because it is one of the birthplaces of freedom fighters who fought against the colonialists led by Dato' Bahaman, or better known as Orang Kaya Semantan, who fought in the past to drive out the British Residents who were established and wanted to interfere in the administration of magnates and affairs in the state of Pahang on the basis of colonialism and imperialism which was prevalent in the 19th century, and there is also another person who is considered as a nationalist revolutionary fighter figure by the community in Mukim Semantan or Lanchang Zone in the early 20th century, namely Abu Samah Mohd Kassim who is also a great person who is the grandson of Dato' Bahaman who also followed in the footsteps of his ancestors to achieve independence to drive away colonialism from this beloved homeland.
+Lanchang is very famous all over the world because it is one of the birthplaces of freedom fighters who fought against foreign colonization led by Dato' Bahaman, or better known as the Orang Kaya Semantan, who fought in the past to drive out the British Resident who had established himself and wanted to interfere in the administration of the rulers and affairs in the state of Pahang on the basis of widespread colonization and imperialism in the 19th century, during that era the British colonialists also built an observation post in the Kampung Batu Tagar area and a police station in the Kampung Mempateh Tengah area on the banks of the semantan river which was eventually attacked and burned by Mat Kilau and his lieutenants.
+In the 20th century, there was also another person who was considered a nationalist revolutionary fighter by the community in Mukim Semantan or Lanchang Zone in the early 20th century, namely Abu Samah Mohd Kassim who was also a great figure who was the grandson of Dato' Bahaman who also followed in the footsteps of his ancestors to achieve independence to drive out colonization from this beloved homeland.
+According to oral sources from local residents, which were also said to be during the height of the communist era, the second police station that was built after the first police station was burned by Mat Kilau and his cronies was rebuilt and located in the Kampung Mempateh area as well, but in a different location, precisely at an old chinese well (also known as a British well) that was also burned by a group of communists, and finally the third police station was built in the Kampung Insaf area near Lanchang Town.